VivaanWadhwa/Airbnb-Price-Predictor/README.md

 # AirBNB Price Detection
-We will try to analyze what factors affect the Rental prices of AirBNB's in various cities in the USA
+Model which predicts the price of a particular Airbnb posting in New York City

 Link to dataset:
 https://www.kaggle.com/datasets/vrindakallu/new-york-dataset